We drive Results & Value

 However, after more than 25 years of the agreement, the legal instrument required a thorough update.
 With the conviction of bringing NAFTA to the reality of the 21st Century, in 2017, a negotiation process began.

-After a tough negotiation, the three countries finally reached a new agreement last December.
-The new instrument was formally called the United States-Mexico-Canada Agreement (USMCA) and is expected to replace the NAFTA soon.
+After a tough negotiation, the three countries reached a new agreement in December of 2019.
+The new instrument was officially called the United States-Mexico-Canada Agreement (USMCA) and it replaced NAFTA on July 1, 2020.